pdfarranger/pdfarranger/README.md

 -   Run `po/genpot.sh`.
 The `pot` is an automatically generated file and as such should not be in the repository.
-It is to make life of some translators easier, but it may be often not synchronized with the source code.
+It is to make life of some translators easier, but it might be out of sync with the source code.
 If you can regenerate it before adding or updating a translation, then do it.

 -   Translations are in the following files: